cpark58/pidinst/README.md

 ## Usage
 1. upload excel file
+2. edit datacite-api-config.json with credentials
-2. run jupyter notebook to automate the minting of DOIs: the notebook will read the data, call the DataCite API, and update the Excel with newly minted DOIs.
+3. run jupyter notebook to automate the minting of DOIs: the notebook will read the data, call the DataCite API, and update the Excel with newly minted DOIs.